BePark/benchmark/README.md

 ## end

+    benchmark_end(string $renderWith = 'file')

+   Render can be

-    If html is enabled, return html array + die.
-Otherwise generate a file at the root of your project (same level as vendor directory)
+   * File: it generate a file at the root of your project (csv)

-    benchmark_end(bool $html = false)
+   * Html: it print the result directly in place of the benchmark_end() call
+   * Mail: it sent data by email, using laravel Mail facade.
+    * From = the one defined in config/mail.php
+    * TO need to be defined by adding a new key in config/mail.php

+            mail.default_to

 ## set point